 Wageday Advance refunds

-Wageday Advance went into administration in February 2019.
-What happened previously with refunds from them is no longer relevant.
+Went into administration in February 2019.
+You can no longer submit a complaint.
 See Wagdeday Advance refunds after administration for the latest news.

 247 Moneybox refunds

 Response time – 247 Moneybox now seems to often ask people quickly what they would see as a suitable settlement.
 This is your chance to propose a compromise you would be happy with.
 If you just say you want a full refund, then that’s fine, but it’s not going to speed things up.
 If you had say 12 loans and the first 3 were all small, you could be realistic and reply that in the interests of a quick speedy settlement you would accept a refund on loans 4-12 but if the case goes to FOS you will be asking for a full refund.

 Send cases straight to the ombudsman at 8 weeks if they haven’t replied.
 They are also slow to send the case details to the adjudicator and sometimes ignore an adjudicator’s decision.